User Authentication with OAuth 2.0

 iss), and the identifier of the client for which this token was created (

 aud).
 Additionally, the ID Token contains information about the token's valid (and usually short) lifetime as well as any information about the authentication context to be conveyed to the client, such as how long ago the user was presented with a primary authentication mechanism.
 Since the format of the ID Token is known by the client, it is able to parse the content of the token directly and obtain this information without relying on an external service to do so.
 Furthermore, it is issued in addition to (and not in lieu of) an access token, allowing the access token to remain opaque to the client as it is defined in regular OAuth.
-Finally, the token itself is signed by the identity provider's public key, adding an additional layer of protection to the claims inside of it in addition to the TLS transport protection that was used to get the token in the first place, preventing a class of impersonation attacks.
+Finally, the token itself is signed by the identity provider's private key, adding an additional layer of protection to the claims inside of it in addition to the TLS transport protection that was used to get the token in the first place, preventing a class of impersonation attacks.
 By applying a few simple checks to this ID token, a client can protect itself from a large number of common attacks.

 Since the ID Token is signed by the authorization server, it also provides a location to add detached signatures over the authorization code (